Homeowner guide

 How long does an HOA have to respond to my dispute?

-Florida HOAs must respond within 14 days.
-Texas requires 30 days notice before enforcement.
-Most states require a response before any collection action can proceed.
+Florida requires HOA response within 14 days.
+Texas requires 30 days before enforcement.
+California must provide a hearing opportunity before any penalty assessment.
+Most states require the HOA to complete its process before collection action can proceed.

 What is the HOA fine appeal process?

-Submit written dispute within the deadline, request a formal hearing, attend and present your case, receive the board's written decision, then escalate to state agencies or mediation if not satisfied.
+Submit a written dispute and hearing request within the notice deadline, attend the hearing and present your evidence, receive the board's written decision, then escalate to state agencies, mediation, or small claims court if not satisfied.

 Can an HOA fine waiver be requested?